 Our family has been growing coffee in Honduras since 1860.
 The Barrios family plantation is situates high in the mountains of southwestern Honduras near the small town of Marcala.
 In 1893, Don Jesus Arellano pioneered the exporting of our washed coffee to Europe.
 Don Adán Coffee was born.

 Our business name holds particular significance; Don is a title used in Spanish and Italian as an indication of respect for the bearer and Adán was the name of our patriarch who expanded the family’s holdings.
 He was a doctor, who turned to coffee farming in order to provide free medical treatment.

 In 1997, Gerardo Adán Barrios and his son, Gerardo Adán Barrios Junior imported the first shipment of high quality Honduran coffee into Sydney, Australia.

 As we explored the Sydney market it became increasingly evident that most roasters were creating blends to satisfy commercial needs rather than achieving coffee excellence.

-In order to alter this substandard commercial interest, Don Adán Coffee launched our own coffee roasting operation.
+Our priority has always been to achieve coffee excellence through unrivalled quality.
+Don Adán Coffee launched our own coffee roasting operation.

 In mid 1999, we embarked on a search to find a premises for our own retail outlet.
-We had established our niche within the specialty coffee market and excellence driven operators.
+We had established our niche within the specialty coffee market.